ellis-bio/ellisjalia/index.md

 <p style="font-size:1.10em;">AI will have impacts on healthcare and medicine, pharmacology, transportation, finance, materials, art and other creative industries, education, engineering and space exploration––virtually all domains of human activity.
 These systems will be the ultimate recipe makers, in the sense that answers provided by an AGI system can be fed back into it, generating better and better outputs.
 What's really difficult to understand is that an AI system at some point will have the capability to improve or make a better version of itself, leading to exponential growth in its capabilities, until it finally becomes indistinguishable to us. </p>

-<p style="font-size:1.10em;">It is of course a different question when it comes to the role of human values––as to what sort of life you want to live.
+<p style="font-size:1.10em;">It is of course a different question when it comes to human values––as to what sort of life you want to live.
 But for questions of productivity or economic growth––anyone, individual or corporation, who does not augment their daily life or operations with AI systems––will go the way of the dinosaurs.
 They will be productively and economically decimated.</p>

+<p style="font-size:1.10em;">The best way to stay ahead is to learn to use the tools available.</p>

 <hr>